DuxAmericius/p8n9t8Lnj2uYmMDa/README.md

     3. Type in password
     4. Press "Sign In"

-How to Swith Between Pages:
+How to Switch Between Pages:

     1. Click on desired page's icon on the top row
     2. OR swipe left or right to desired page